Brilliant-Labs/code.bl/packaged/docs/projects/bboard-full-cards.md

 # Projects

-Learn to use ClickBoards with the b.Board and your @boardname@!
+Learn to use the b.Board using Cards your @boardname@!

 ## Basic

-Learn to use Clickboards with your @boardname@.

 ```codecard
 [{